hikarilabs/AIE5/01_Prompt Engineering and Prototyping Best Practices/README.md

 2. Read the following paragraph and provide a concise summary of the key points…
     - Aspect Tested: Reading Comprehension / Summarization
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested: Synthetic text generation
+    - Aspect Tested: Synthetic text generation / Creativity
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
     - Aspect Tested: Simple Arithmetic
 5. Rewrite the following paragraph in a professional, formal tone…